jksprattler/jennas-runbooks/DevOps/CI-CD/jekyll-s3-actions.md

 4. Select AWS Certificate Manager > register SSL cert on your new domain name this can take 30+ minutes to register and must be created in us-east-1 only in order to use on CloudFront.
 5. Copy your new Cloudfront address, it will look like this: FIXME.cloudfront.net

+#### Create Route 53 Hosted Zone and DNS Records
+Proceed once your new domain has been registered.
+1. Navigate to the Route 53 service and select
+2. Setup your hosted zone by entering your new Domain Name and selecting Public Hosted Zone in the Type dropdown.
+3. Create
 #### Create IAM Policy and IAM User for Github Actions
 ##### IAM Policy
 1. Navigate to IAM and [create a new IAM Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html#access_policies_create-json-editor) using the JSON editor.